Mildew and mould aren’t the same. Learn how to tell the difference and deal with them quickly

 Mildew vs mould: How do you identify each?

-Mildew is one type of mould, which makes distinguishing between the two tricky in some cases.
+Mildew is a type of mould, so distinguishing between the two can be tricky in some cases.
 Thankfully, there are ways to clarify which you are dealing with in your home.

 "For the average consumer, understanding the differences between mould and mildew will be difficult," says Meaco’s Managing Director Chris Michael.
 "Mildew is a form of mould, but it is still a type of mould and as such should be treated in the same way, in that having mould or mildew growth is bad news and is an indication that you have a damp issue."

-If you have spotted what you suspect might be mould or mildew, one of the best ways to confirm what it is you are dealing with is through its appearance.
-However, there are also other ways to tell one from the other.
-The way each smells is different, as is how they react to certain cleaning solutions.
+If you have spotted what you suspect might be mould or mildew, one of the best ways to confirm what you are dealing with is by observing its appearance.
+However, there are other ways to tell them apart.
+Each smells different, and they react differently to certain cleaning solutions.

-Mould can appear pretty much anywhere, but mould on skirting boards, in bathrooms and around windows is a particularly common problem.
+Mould can appear pretty much anywhere, but mould on skirting boards, in bathrooms and around windows is particularly common.

 What causes mould and mildew?